Ali Akbar Dehkhoda

 Today in Tehran there is a center called "Dekhodā Vocabulary Institute and International Center of Persian Language Teaching" which continues to publish vocabulary in Iran and teaches the teaching of becoming interested foreigners.

-Among the works of Allāmeh Dekhodā we recall the following: "Amsāl-o Hekam ", the translation of two works by Montesquieu, "Considerations on the causes of the greatness of the Romans and their decadence, and" The spirit of the laws "," French-Persian Dictionary "," Abu Reyhan Biruni "," Research on the Diwān by Nāser Khosrow, "on Diwān-e Seyed Hassan Ghaznavi , the rectification of the following works: Diwān-e Hāfez, Diwān-e Manuchehri, Diwān-e Farakhi, Diwān-e Ma'sud Sa'd, Diwān-e Suzani, of the dictionary of Fars Asadi, of Sahah Al fars, of Diwān -and Ibn Yamin, by Yusuf va Zuleikhā, a collection of articles, exhortations, short essays and the Diwān-e Dekhodā.
+Among the works of Allāmeh Dekhodā we recall the following: "Amsāl-o Hekam ", the translation of two works by Montesquieu, "Considerations on the causes of the greatness of the Romans and their decadence, and" The spirit of the laws "," French-Persian Dictionary "," Abu Reyhan Biruni "," Research on the Diwān by Nāser Khosrow, "on Diwān-e Seyed Hassan Ghaznavi , the rectification of the following works: Diwān-e Hāfez, Diwān-e Manuchehri, Diwān-e Farakhi, Diwān-e Ma'sud Sa'd, Diwān-e Suzani, of the dictionary of Fars Asadi, of Sahah Al fars, of Diwān -and Ibn Yamin, by Yusuf va Zuleikhā, a collection of articles, exhortations, short writings and the Diwān-e Dekhodā.

 Dekhodā died in Tehrān on 27 February 1956.
 His mausoleum is in Ebn-e Bābuyeh in the family tomb.